1. RP is rare, but not ultra-thin

 The important point is the emerging continuity across disease recognition, development-methodology guidance, conditional approval, priority review, data protection / market exclusivity, and payment.
 This strengthens the case for China as an independent commercial region capable of supporting meaningful peak sales.

-This is the revised base-case range for China’s RP pipeline-value pool in 2036, equivalent to roughly 10%–15% of the global total.
-Even on a pipeline-only basis, China alone could still support a meaningful second growth curve for a first-in-class broad RP therapy.
+This is the revised base-case range for China’s RP value pool in 2036, equivalent to roughly 10%–15% of the global total.
+Even under the RP R&D-capital / pipeline-value proxy, China alone could still support a meaningful second growth curve for a first-in-class broad RP therapy.

 Three factors matter most for commercialization in China.
 First, RP is now embedded within the formal rare disease recognition framework, which supports coordination across patient groups, hospitals, regulators, and payers[S5].
 Second, CDE has opened consultation on model-informed rare-disease drug development, while the drug-registration framework and priority-review service pages continue to keep rare-disease products within conditional approval and priority-review pathways, reducing uncertainty around small-sample development and registration timing[S6][S7][S8].
 Third, 2025-2026 policy design formally incorporated market exclusivity of up to 7 years and data protection of up to 6 years, which is supportive for original-drug profitability and valuation durability[S9][S10].